cycling turkey

 While you are extremely unlikely to be caught up in any violence you will come across a heavy military presence which will mean checkpoints and some limits on where you can go and particularly where you can/should camp.

-Fundamentally the mountainous region in the extreme south-east of the country, south of Lake Van and east of the Tigris river and Batman, are best avoided.
-A lot of this conflict happens at night and so wild or stealth camping in the Kurdish areas is absolutely not advisable – don’t camp anywhere here without the knowledge, advice, and consent of locals.
+Fundamentally the mountainous region in the extreme south-east of the country, south of Lake Van and east of the Tigris River and Batman, is best avoided.
+A lot of this conflict happens at night so wild or stealth camping in the Kurdish areas is absolutely not advisable – don’t camp anywhere here without the knowledge, advice, and consent of locals.

-Finally, Turkey has a reputation for being a country more enjoyable by male than female travellers.
-Female travellers, particularly solo female cycle-travellers, will have to face excessive attention from local males.
+Finally, Turkey has a reputation for being a country more enjoyable to male than female travelers.
+Female travelers, particularly solo female cycle-travelers, will have to face excessive attention from local males.

 Outright violence, while it happens, is rare but, for comfort and peace of mind, female cyclists will have to ask themselves a few fundamental questions, particularly involving camping and choosing more remote routes.
 These are questions that we cannot answer for you, but questions that every female cyclist will have to confront